WuTheFWasThat/redux-saga/docs/introduction/BeginnerTutorial.md

 });
 ```

-Since `incrementAsync` is a Generator function, when we run it outside the middleware,
+Since `incrementAsync` is a Generator function, when we call it outside a saga runner,
 Each time you invoke `next` on the generator, you get an object of the following shape

 ```javascript